Hjalmar-Lundmark/te4-shooter-game/ideas.md

     requestAnimationFrame(animate);
 }, 1000 / fps);
 ```
 Which kinda worked but had issues.
 One part of why I didn't go with this was that it wasn't identical to setting your refresh rate to 60 hz, the movement speed just wasn't the same as what I had balanced it to.
-Also if your computer couldn't react taht desired fps it would lag really weirdly.
+Also if your computer couldn't react that desired fps it would lag really weirdly.
 That code is located in the branch [LockFrames](https://github.com/Hjalmar-Lundmark/te4-shooter-game/tree/LockFrames).

+My second solution was to change player and enemy speed calculations to how it's written in projectile, with ``deltaTime`` in mind.
+This also means that I have more consistency and better readability when all movement variables use the same formula and sizing.